Nastel/tnt4j-streams-zorka/README.md

 * `Message` field may be mapped from different trace attribute values.
 If mapping is not defined in parser configuration then this field is filled with trace data as string.

-Additional fields can be mapped on used demand.
+Additional fields can be mapped on user demand.

 Custom fields values defined in parser fields mapping can be found as activity event properties.